Student Employment Programs

 Anticipated earnings are not applied to student accounts.
 Rather,

-students are paid by check biweekly (every two weeks), and are paid a
+students are paid by check bimonthly (every two weeks), and are paid at least the federal minimum

 guaranteed a certain amount of earnings, but that you may earn up to a